The S-100 standard for ENC charts is quickly evolving [Update]

 The specifications of the S-100 standard

-The S-100 standard is the IHO framework for the standardization of marine data products such as high resolution bathymetry, surface currents, marine protected areas and new standards for electronic navigation ENC charts.
-Basically, the S-100 framework of standards uses catalogs readable by ECDIS devices which will lead to systems plug and play and allow easier updating of data standards.
+The S-100 standard is the IHO's framework for the standardization of maritime data products such as high-resolution bathymetry, surface currents, marine protected areas and new standards for electronic navigation ENC charts.
+Basically, The S-100 framework of standards uses ECDIS readable catalogues that will lead to plug and play and will allow for easier updating of data standards.
 The development of the S-100 infrastructure is governed by the IHO S-100 Working Group and is currently chaired by the NOAA.

 NOAA's contribution

-NOAA departments are actively involved in the development of the S-100 standard and related product specifications and strive to align new products and services with the S-100 series of standards being developed..
+NOAA departments are actively involved in the development of the S-100 standard and related product specifications and are working to align new products and services with the S-100 series of standards under development.
 This will allow sailors to have more information integrated into their navigation systems, which will help them plan optimal routes and make crucial decisions at sea.
-For example, the administration is working to make the next edition operational 1.0.0 by S-111-Surface currents extracting data from NOAA operational forecasting systems and converting them into a format that can be imported and displayed by navigation systems.
-In addition, the National Weather Service Ocean Forecasting Center (NWS) works through the World Meteorological Organization (WMO) to produce S-412 ocean forecasts, which also use the S-100 frame.
-Other products, including S-102 – High resolution bathymetry, S-112 – Predictions of water levels, up to S-129 Under Keel Clearance management systems (UKC), are also in various states of development that will facilitate precision navigation in commercial harbours around the world.
+For example, The administration is working to make the next edition operational 1.0.0 to S-111-Surface Currents extracting data from NOAA's operational prediction systems and converting them into a format that can be imported and displayed by navigation systems.
+In addition, the National Weather Service's Ocean Prediction Center (NWS) works through the World Meteorological Organization (WMO) to produce S-412 ocean forecasts, who also use the S-100 frame.
+Other products, including S-102 – High-resolution bathymetry, S-112 – Water level predictions, and S-129 Under Keel Clearance management systems (UKC), are also in various states of development that will facilitate precision navigation in commercial harbours around the world.

-Between January and October 2019, the IHO published the specifications (³) products for S-102 edition 2.0.0 – High resolution bathymetry, and the list of the following specifications included in the version 4.0.0 :
+Between January and October 2019, IHO has published the specifications (³) products for the S-102 Edition 2.0.0 – High-resolution bathymetry, and the list of the following specifications incorporated into the version 4.0.0 :

 • S-111 – Surface currents